vgteam/toil-vg/README.md

 ## Testing

+To test toil-vg from a clean checkout, run:

+    virutalenv venv
+    . venv/bin/activate
+    make prepare
+    make develop
+    make test

+Subsequently, to rerun the tests from within the virtual environment, you can run:

     make test

 A faster test to see if toil-vg runs on the current machine (Replace myname with a unique prefix):